Sgitario/sgitario.github.io/_posts/2022-04-01-introduction-to-jcloud-benchmarks.md

 ---
 layout: post
-title: Introduction to jCloud Benchmarks
+title: Introduction to Jester Benchmarks
 date: 2022-04-01
-tags: [ Java, jCloud, JMH, Benchmark ]
+tags: [ Java, Jester, JMH, Benchmark ]
 ---

 Nowadays, the [Java Microbenchmark Harness (JMH)](https://github.com/openjdk/jmh) tool is a very popular and well-known tool to write benchmarks in Java.
 Also, this tool is maintained by [OpenJDK](https://openjdk.java.net/projects/code-tools/jmh/) and you can find thousands of guides on the web about how to write all kinds of benchmarks - from throughput to memory benchmarks.
 For example, a very simple benchmark would look like as: